 One of my pastimes is listening to interviews with accused corporate fraudsters before and after they got caught.
 (Yes, I should probably get a life.)
 The funny thing about white collar fraudsters is that most of them don’t go around advertising their criminal tendencies.
 This makes it hard to tell who to suspect and who to trust.
 Listening to these interviews makes you realize how unique these individuals all are.
 The interviews all have their own flavours, making it hard to find patterns or unifying personality traits among the interviewees.
 Listening to stories about their childhoods, motivations and perspectives drives home that despite criminal records, these people are very human.
 The line between a fraudster and a charismatic leader is a thin one.

-Disclaimer: This list is not exclusively interviews with indicted criminals or even fraudsters, some were just individuals who were in positions of power at a company that subsequently collapsed.
+Disclaimer: This list is not exclusively interviews with indicted people or convicted fraudsters, some were just individuals who were in positions of power at a company that subsequently collapsed.

 Trevor Milton on The Chartcast with TC & Georgia in 2020

 Trevor Milton is the former executive chairman of Nikola, an EV company that was accused of misleading investors and stakeholders.
 Nikola settled with the SEC last year.